 RM: A good content strategy goes hand in hand with SEO, and that will continue to be true.
 Thoughtfully created content that answers a question or addresses a pain point will be valuable across channels, and can be promoted through paid and social media in addition to capturing search clicks, so that is a good place to focus.
 If nothing else, look at the data on the traffic mix so you can make intelligent decisions about your marketing budget.

 Most small business owners aren’t sure that their marketing efforts are working or are certain they aren’t.
 This has remained top answer for the past three years.
 This is likely because SBO’s are, by and large, underutilizing tools like CRM and marketing automation.
 In fact, looking closely at those who responded that they will be using marketing automation in 2018, only 4 percent of them indicated that their top goal for the year is to retain or reengage customers.
-Often thought of as enterprise level solutions, small business owners may not realize that CRM and marketing automation tools like Infusionsoft are available to small businesses.
+Often thought of as enterprise level solutions, small business owners may not realize that CRM and marketing automation tools like Infusionsoft by Keap are available to small businesses.
 These are the tools that provide insight into marketing effectiveness and save time with automating follow up.

 The vast majority of small businesses regularly use Facebook as well as a variety of other social media platforms in their business, but they are likely not treating this activity like the rest of their marketing and aren’t able to tie their efforts to their goals of growing sales and customer retention and reengagement.
 The best strategy for social media in 2018 will be to integrate these activities to other areas of their marketing strategy and optimize follow up on interactions on social media.